Haverford High School

 Haverford Senior High School is the public high school of Haverford Township, Pennsylvania, United States, operated by the School District of Haverford Township.
 It is at 200 Mill Road in Havertown.

 The school serves the entirety of Haverford Township, including all of the unincorporated community of "Havertown" (a place name created by the US Postal Service to designate ZIP Code 19083, which is wholly within Haverford Township), and the Haverford Township portions of the unincorporated communities of Haverford, Bryn Mawr, Ardmore, Drexel Hill, and Wynnewood.

-Approximately 90% of Haverford's graduates continue their formal education at colleges, universities and technical schools.
-Haverford students traditionally are well-placed in the National Merit Scholar Program and other academic award competitions in mathematics, science, foreign languages, writing, art and music.

-There are five elementary schools in the School District of Haverford Township: Chatham Park Elementary, Coopertown Elementary, Chestnutwold Elementary, Lynnewood Elementary, and Manoa Elementary.
-These elementary schools feed into the middle school, which then feeds into Haverford High School.

-Haverford High operates WHHS, the first FM broadcast high school radio station in the United States.
-The school also has an award-winning newspaper that is almost over 80 years old, The Fordian.